The Dietrich Question

 Maureen O’Sullivan moved to the Garden upon her arrival from Ireland in September 1930.
 Best known for playing Jane in the first five Tarzan movies, her career spanned more than six decades.
-She usually played supporting roles – a woman in distress in “The Thin Man” (1934), with William Powell and Myrna Loy; the sister of poet Elizabeth Barret Browning, played by Norma Shearer, in “The Barretts of Wimpole Street” (1934); and the loyal wife of a man wrongly accused of murder (Ray Milland) by his wealthy employer (Charles Laughton) in “The Big Clock” (1948).
-O’Sullivan’s stay at the Garden lasted for several years.
-She she met her future husband there, Australian film director John Farrow, who lived nearby.
+She usually played supporting roles – a woman in distress in “The Thin Man” (1934), with William Powell and Myrna Loy; the sister of poet Elizabeth Barret Browning, played by Norma Shearer, in “The Barretts of Wimpole Street” (1934); and the loyal wife of a man wrongly accused of murder, played by Ray Milland, by Charles Laughton, his wealthy employer, in “The Big Clock” (1948).
+O’Sullivan’s stay at the Garden lasted several years.
+She met her future husband there, Australian film director John Farrow, who lived nearby.
 They had seven children, including the actress Mia Farrow, whose son is the investigative reporter, Ronan Farrow.

 He remembered it as “a hangout for Hollywood bachelors, actresses between marriages and transients from the East.”
 He considered himself to be one of those transients.
 “After a picture or two I’d be back where I belonged, in friendly Algonquin territory,” he recalled.
 But like thousands of others before and since, he put down roots in California and lived there until he died in 1964.

-The Marx Brothers were cigar-chomping Groucho; the faux paison Chico; Zeppo, the straight man in the act, who left the act and set up shop as a talent agent, and Harpo.
-His signature style was a curly blond wig, top hat, trench coat and heavy boots.
+The Marx Brothers were Harpo; cigar-chomping Groucho; the faux paison Chico; and Zeppo, the straight man in the act, who left the act and set up shop as a talent agent.
+Harpo’s signature look was a curly blond wig, top hat, trench coat and heavy boots.
 His schtick was that he was mute.
 Instead of talking he communicated by whistling or honking a horn he kept in his pocket.
 In contrast to the character’s seemingly imbecilic behavior, he was a virtuoso harpist.
 (Thus, his stage name; his real name was Adolph.)

 Harpo wasn’t stymied for long, however.
 He figured out a way to force the great Rachmaninoff to move.
 “I opened the door and all the windows in my place and began to play the first four bars of Rachmaninoff’s ‘Prelude in C sharp Minor,’ over and over, fortissimo,” Harpo wrote.
 “Two hours later my fingers were getting numb.
 But I didn’t let up, not until I heard a thunderous crash of notes from across the way, like the keyboard had been attacked with a pair of sledgehammers.
 Then there was silence.”